NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 # The Climate Data Store (CDS)

-This is a web portal providing a single point of access to a wide range of information about the past, present and future climate.
+This is a web portal providing a single point of access to a wide range of information.
 This includes observations (i.e., in-situ measurements, remote sensing data, etc.), historical climate data records, estimates of Essential Climate Variables (ECVs) derived from Earth observations, global and regional climate reanalyses of past observations, seasonal forecasts and climate projections.

 > ## Climate Data Store (CDS) Registration
 > To be able to use CDS services, you need to [register](https://cds.climate.copernicus.eu/user/login?destination=%2F%23!%2Fhome).